AsukaJenny/AsukaJenny.github.io/_pages/about.md

 4. Survey Data Analysis: Analysis of Complex Survey Data; Missing Data Imputation

 Last but not least, I believe my future research & work will make meaningful contributions to promote Diversity, Equity & Inclusion in the community and I will spare no effort to fulfill my duty.
+## <i class="fa fa-tag" aria-hidden="true"></i> Personal Interest ##

+I enjoy music, especially J-pop, movies and anime/manga, novels by Agatha Christie/Haruki Murakami.
+Besides, I like soccer best.
+In addition, I'm a huge fan of World History/Civilizations and could spend a whole day wandering in Museums.
+I am enthusiastic about learning new things and I like to discover cities and experience cultural diversity all over the world.
 ## <i class="fa fa-fw fa-rss "></i> Recent News ##

 <ul style="width: auto; height: 300px; overflow: auto">